 At MedStar Health, the primary treatment for male breast cancer is a mastectomy, and may include chemotherapy, radiation, and endocrine therapy.

 The cells in breast tissue contain a gene called human epidermal growth receptor 2 (HER2/neu) that controls how cells grow, divide, and repair themselves.
 The right amount of HER2/neu helps breast cells grow normally.
-When breast cells contain too many copies of this gene (about one out of four breast cancer cases), too many proteins (receptors) are produced that promote cancer cell growth.
-Breast cancer that develops from an abundance of these proteins is considered HER2/neu positive.
+When breast cells contain too many copies of this gene (about one out of four cases), too many proteins (receptors) are produced that promote cancer cell growth.
+Cancer that develops from an abundance of these proteins is considered HER2/neu positive.

-HER2 positive breast cancers are aggressive, can spread easily, but respond well to treatment that specifically targets HER2/neu genes.
-The following tests determine the level of HER2/neu genes in your breast cancer cells:
+HER2 positive cancers are aggressive, can spread easily, but respond well to treatment that specifically targets HER2/neu genes.
+The following tests determine the level of HER2/neu genes in your cancer cells:

 - Immunohistochemistry (IHC) test